lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/architecture/architecture_control.md

       securityContext:
         privileged: true
 ```
+Press Ctrl+S to save or right click and click on save.

 Create the pod using the kubectl apply command and specify the name of your YAML manifest using the Azure Cloud Shell editor: